Lydionnn/Lydionnn/README.md

-- 👋 Hi, I’m @Lydionnn
+- 👋 Hi, I’m Fernando Amaya AKA @Lydionnn
-- 👀 I’m interested in Data science and implementation of automated systems in Trading Stocks.
+- 👀 I’m interested in Data science and also on implementation of automated systems in Trading Stocks.
 - 🌱 I’m currently learning Python and SQL while doing a masters in Computer Science at Campbellsville University.
 - 📫 How to reach me @SceptreLydion on twitter or via email at ferx.amaya@hotmail.com